 Within Defence, the issue of supply and demand imbalance is of growing concern.
 The Australian government is investing $200 billion into Defence capability over the coming decade – a move which will involve the significant expansion of its workforce and infrastructure.

-“But Defence infrastructure is ramping up alongside an unprecedented transport programme in the major states, which is overlaid by an unusually large number of major Commonwealth infrastructure projects like Inland Rail, NBN, Western Sydney Airport and Snowy 2.0.”
+“This is ramping up alongside an unprecedented transport programme in the major states, which is overlaid by an unusually large number of major Commonwealth infrastructure projects like Inland Rail, NBN, Western Sydney Airport and Snowy 2.0.”, says Brendan.

 “Defence has a good history and solid reputation, but like all procurers, Defence will need to think carefully about its commercial and contracting strategies for each project”, he adds.